About Electricity Generation in New England

 However, we do know the make-up of the electric grid as a whole.
 Electricity suppliers are required to publish quarterly Disclosure Labels that indicate the sources of the electricity they supply, so we know what percent of their electric load comes from which kinds of sources.
-In Rhode Island, over 80% of our electricity is generated from fossil fuels and nuclear power resources, which damage both the environment and public health.
+In Massachusetts, over 80% of our electricity is generated from fossil fuels and nuclear power resources, which damage both the environment and public health.
 Much of the remainder of our electricity comes in the form of trash-to-energy, large hydroelectric projects, and unidentified types of power imported from other regions.
-A state law, the Renewable Energy Standard, requires all electricity suppliers operating in Rhode Island to include just 6.5% new renewables in 2016, with a 1% increase every year.
+A state law, the Renewable Energy Portfolio Standard, requires all electricity suppliers operating in Massachusetts to source 13% of their electric load from new renewables in 2018, with a 1% increase every year.
 (So, in 2019, that requirement will be set at 14%.)

 Electricity suppliers in New England are responsible for purchasing enough power to meet the needs of their customers.
 By choosing green power, you are ensuring that renewable energy sources are being put onto the grid to meet your needs.
 Participating in our green power program does not change the make-up of the physical electricity that enters your home from the electric grid.
 However, it does allow you to choose renewable energy by claiming the energy produced by the projects in our portfolio as your own.
 By aggregating consumer buying power, our green power program pushes our grid towards a greener future faster than state law would alone.
 To learn more about how and why our green power programs make a difference, read on here.